 Unlike over the counter sedatives, melatonin supplements do not have an intoxicating effect, rather it signals the MT1 and MT2 brain receptors and reminds them it’s time to go to bed .

-Should I use CBD and melatonin for sleep?
+CBD or Melatonin: Which Should I use for sleep?

 Deciding whether to use CBD products or melatonin for better sleep will need to come with a bit of experimenting on your part.
 Both have been shown to be helpful in the realm of sleep and can provide differing results based on what you need.